navy356/ase25-assignment04-navyanewatia/requirements/selected.md

 ## Non-Functional
 As a developer, I want the platform to be easy to maintain and extend with new meal types or dietary rules so that the platform can evolve with changing requirements.
 ### Why?
 This requirement ensures SmartCater can adapt to future changes without major modifications to existing code.
-This allows the SmartCater to continously evolve to meet customer needs and trends with ease.
-We decided on this non-functional requirement as it is comparitively easy to demonstrate u
+This allows the SmartCater to continuously evolve to meet customer needs and trends with ease.
+We decided on this non-functional requirement as it is comparatively easy to demonstrate using a flexible architecture.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxNDY5MjI0MCwtOTA1MTE3MTkwLC04NT
+eyJoaXN0b3J5IjpbNjU5NDc5MjQ5LC05MDUxMTcxOTAsLTg1OT
-kzMTM3NTIsLTIwODg3NDY2MTJdfQ==
+MxMzc1MiwtMjA4ODc0NjYxMl19
 -->